RohitBandaru/rohitbandaru.github.io/_posts/2024-08-01-SSL-with-Vision-Transformers.md

 The main difference between this and a vanilla ViT architecture is the usage of discrete visual tokens.

-There are two step to training:
+There are two steps to training:

 1. Tokenizer and Decoder are trained as a VAE to learn discrete visual tokens
 2. The discrete tokens from the learned tokenizer are used to pretrain a BEiT encoder.

 Why aren’t the tokens used as the input directly?
-The softmax distribution of tokens could be used as a soft label for the BEIT encoder.
+The softmax distribution of tokens could be used as a soft label for the BEiT encoder.

-The transformer training task is named as masked image modeling (MIM), as it is designed after BERT’s masked language modeling (MLM).
+The transformer training task is named masked image modeling (MIM), as it is designed after BERT's masked language modeling (MLM).
 40% of the tokens are masked.
-Similar to other methods, BEIT masks a large portion of the image to make the pretraining task sufficiently difficult.
+Similar to other methods, BEiT masks a large portion of the image to make the pretraining task sufficiently difficult.

 # Conclusion